Stream Load

 -XPUT http://<fe_ip>:<fe_http_port>/api/testdb/test_streamload/_stream_load

-Here's an example of loading data into a table that contains a field with the DEFAULT CURRENT_TIMESTAMP type:
+Import data into a table with DEFAULT CURRENT_TIMESTAMP fields

 Table schema: